MCS-Kaijin/PocketYoukai/README.md

 # Help!
 Even though I love Japanese folklore and legends, I do not know every single one nor do I have the time to add them if I did know them all.
 If anyone out there knows of any that aren't here, then please add them to the 'enemies' section like en = Enemy('NAME', HP, XP-YEILD, MONEY-DROP)

+For more information on any of the youkai, pay a visit to [yokai.com](http://youkai.com)